Zheng-Meng/zhengmengzhai.github.io/_pages/about.md

 * Machine learning mechanisms and physics-inspired machine learning
 * Chaotic systems forecasting with machine learning

-I will be graduating in Summer 2025 (or possibly Winter 2025) and am actively seeking a **postdoctoral** position.
+I will be graduating in the end of 2025 and am actively seeking a **postdoctoral** position.
 I would greatly appreciate any advice, opportunities, or connections!

 # Recent News
 * Nov.
 7, 2024.
 Upcoming Travel.
 MURI project kickoff meeting.
 Yale University, New Haven.